Profile: Bosco Ntaganda the Congolese 'Terminator'

 Additional charges of rape, murder, persecution based on ethnic grounds and the deliberate targeting of civilians were added in May 2012 as a result of evidence given during the trial of his co-accused and former boss, warlord Thomas Lubanga - the first person to be found guilty by the court two months earlier.

-A witness testified that as a child he fought alongside "The Terminator" - saying he was a man who "kills people easily".
+A witness testified that as a child he had fought alongside "The Terminator" - saying he was a man who "kills people easily".

 Impunity and luxury